Board members' biographies

 Bereket Kebede headshot

-Bereket Kebede በረከት ከበደ, Ministry appointed, is a passionate community organizer who was born and raised in Ethiopia.
-Bereket ran for City Council with the Community First New West team in the 2022 municipal election.
-He lives in the historic neighbourhood of Queensborough with his wife and children.
+Bereket Kebede በረከት ከበደ, Ministry appointed, is a dedicated community organizer with deep roots in Ethiopia, where he was born and raised.
+In 2022, he ran for City Council as part of the Community First New West team.
+He resides in the historic Queensborough neighborhood with his wife and children.

-Bereket is an active volunteer for many local organizations, including the various African communities, and he hopes to increase the African Diaspora civic engagement.
-He is the past President of the Ethiopian Community Association of BC and past Board Director for Co-op Community Radio and the Chartered Professional Accountants of BC.
+An active volunteer, Bereket contributes to various local organizations, particularly those supporting African communities.
+He is passionate about enhancing civic engagement within the African Diaspora.
+Bereket has held leadership roles, including serving as President of the Ethiopian Community Association of BC and as a Board Director for Co-op Community Radio and the Chartered Professional Accountants of BC.

 Natasha Knox